Bishop's Hull

 Bishop's Hull is a village and civil parish in Somerset, England, in the western suburbs of Taunton.
 It includes the areas of Rumwell, Rumwell Park, Roughmoor and Longaller and is close to the River Tone.
 The parish, which includes the hamlet of Netherclay, has a population of 2,975 in total.

 The A38 and the A3065 pass through it.

 History

 The parish of Hull-Bishop's was part of the Taunton Deane Hundred.

 Historically the parish included the castle precincts in the centre of Taunton.
+In 1885 the parish was divided into two: Bishop's Hull Within and Bishop's Hull Without.
+Bishop's Hull Within contained a relatively small area of 109 acre on the urbanising fringe of Taunton, but with a population 594 in 1891.
+Bishop's Hull Without contained the rural remainder of the parish, with 1441 acre and a population 1,097 in 1891.
+In 1921, Bishop's Hull Within parish was abolished and the area taken into the expanding municipal borough of Taunton; today it is part of Taunton parish.
+In 1976, Bishop's Hull Without parish was renamed to Bishop's Hull.

 In June 2008, the village celebrated the 400th anniversary of the church bells with a week of events.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
 Bishop's Hull was part of Taunton Rural District before that.

 It is also part of the Taunton and Wellington county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.